mjtbasif/Bangladesh-Crime-Data/README.md

 # Bangladesh-Crime-Data
-A dataset of crime records of [Bangladesh Police](https://www.police.gov.bd/) from 2010 to 2019
+A dataset of crime records of [Bangladesh Police](https://www.police.gov.bd/) from 2010 to 2019.

+csv files for each year is uploaded.
+Also, a xlsx file containg all the ten sheet is attached.

 # Source